mickmcq/iste422book/05buildUtil-content.md

 ```

 There are many tabs in the above file.
 You will get error messages if you do not type the file in exactly as written.
 The first four lines each have exactly one tab character before `int`.
 The incrementing lines (fee, fie, foe, and fum) have exactly one tab character between the words `fee`, `fie`, `foe`, and `fum`, and the incrementing variable, e.g., `feeCount++`.

+Note that you can display tab characters in Vim with `:set list`, this will show other non-printable characters too.
+To stop displaying these characters type `:set nolist`.
+Some other solutions can be found at [https://vi.stackexchange.com/q/422](https://vi.stackexchange.com/q/422).
+Grep can also be used to find lines that start with spaces: `grep '^ +' MyFile`, which can be stated as "display all lines which start with one or more space charaacters in the file named MyFile".

 Finally, write the Makefile, establishing the relationships between these files and the other, intermediate files, that will be created in the process of making the `countWords` program.
 Type the following into a file called `Makefile`.
 Notice that you are typing in five rules, each with a target, zero or one or two prerequisites, and each with one command.